 Understanding Achilles Tendon Pain

 There are two main types of Achilles tendon pain, Insertional and Mid-portion.
-The difference between the two kinds refers to the location of the condition.
-Insertional Achilles tendinopathy originates where the tendon inserts into the heel bone.
-Mid-portion tendinopathy occurs in the main body of the cord in between the heel bone in the calf muscle.
+The difference between the two kinds refers to where it occurs: inserts at the heel bone (Insertion) vs in between calf and ankle (Mid-portion).

-Achilles tendinopathy has previously called Achilles Tendinitis.
-The language change is mostly because surgical specimens do not show much inflammation.
-The suffix "-itis" infers that inflammation is present; however, surgical specimens reveal a breakdown and degeneration in the tendon fibres without significant inflammation.
-This breakdown in the tendon fibres results in the increase in stiffness and pain that my patients often report.
+Achilles tendinopathy has been called Achilles Tendinitis.
+The language change is because surgical specimens do not show much inflammation, which the suffix "-itis" infers.
+Instead of showing signs of inflammatory cells in a specimen, there's a breakdown and degeneration in fibres without significant inflammation.

 In some cases, Achilles tendinopathy may not be the cause of your pain.
 Urgent evaluation is needed if your symptoms include: